 Government updates list of places of recognised vaccination records

-Currently, Hong Kong residents who have stayed in Group A specified places on the day of boarding or during the 21 days before that day can only board a flight for Hong Kong if they hold recognised vaccination records.
-Recognised vaccination records include those issued by Hong Kong, an authority or recognised institution of a country where its national regulatory authority is designated by the World Health Organization as a stringent regulatory authority, Mainland or Macao authorities or an institution recognised by Mainland or Macao authorities, or a relevant authority or recognised institution of a country with which Hong Kong has reached a recognition agreement arrangement.
+The Government has implemented stringent inbound prevention and control measures for persons arriving at Hong Kong from overseas places.
+Persons who have stayed in any overseas place can only board a flight for Hong Kong if they are fully vaccinated and hold recognised vaccination records.
+Recognised vaccination records include (a) vaccination records issued by Hong Kong, (b) vaccination records or certifications issued by Mainland or Macao authorities or an institution recognised by Mainland or Macao authorities, (c) vaccination records or certifications issued by an authority or recognised institution of a country where its national regulatory authority is designated by the World Health Organization as a stringent regulatory authority, (d) vaccination records or certifications issued by a relevant authority or recognised institution of a country with which Hong Kong has reached a recognition agreement arrangement with its government, or (e) vaccination records issued by an organisation with which Hong Kong has reached a recognition agreement arrangement.

-The list of places that are accepted for issuing recognised vaccination records is set out in the Annex and will be uploaded to the Government's COVID-19 thematic website.
+The list of places or organisations that are accepted for issuing recognised vaccination records is set out in the Annex, and will be uploaded to the Government's COVID-19 thematic website.

-The Government is also in discussion with other Group A specified places on the arrangements for the recognition of vaccination records, and the Government will update the list as recognition arrangements are agreed with these places.
+The Government will continue to discuss with other places on the arrangements for the recognition of vaccination records, and will update the list as recognition arrangements are agreed with these places.